The Mountebanks: Productions and recordings

-The Mountebanks initial run of 229 performances surpassed most of Gilbert's later works and even a few of his collaborations with Sullivan.
+The Mountebankss initial run of 229 performances surpassed most of Gilbert's later works and even a few of his collaborations with Sullivan.
 Gilbert engaged his old friends John D'Auban, to choreograph the piece, and Percy Anderson, to design costumes.
 The initial run closed on 5 August 1892.
 Despite the opera's warm reception, Gilbert wrote on 7 January 1892, shortly after the premiere, "I had to make rough & ready alterations to supply gaps – musical gaps – caused by poor Cellier's inability to complete his work.
 It follows that Act 2 stands out as a very poor piece of dramatic construction ... this is the worst libretto I have written.
 Perhaps I am growing old."

 The success of the London production led its producer, Sedger, to establish at least three touring companies, which visited major towns and cities in Britain for a year and a half, from March 1892 to mid-November 1893.
 Louie René played Ultrice on one tour in 1893.
 While playing in Manchester, one touring company found itself competing with a D'Oyly Carte Opera Company touring company at a nearby theatre.
 The strained relations between Carte and Gilbert after The Gondoliers did not prevent the two companies from playing a cricket match in May 1892.
 Relations between Gilbert and his new producer had also deteriorated, and the author unsuccessfully sued Sedger for cutting the size of the chorus in the London production without his approval.
 It was toured for a year in America by the Lillian Russell Opera Company, starring Lillian Russell and C. Hayden Coffin, including a run of a month and a half at the Garden Theatre on Broadway, opening on 11 January 1893.
 It was also produced in Australia and New Zealand by the J. C. Williamson company until 1900.